Tips for getting online at the airport and in flight

 Other airports feature only traditional outlets, often oddly located, requiring those in need of a charge to camp out on the floor.
 And where outlets are few, demand will be high.

-A few years back, a writer on Girlawhirl.com, a lifestyle Web magazine catering to the woman on the go, suggested packing an adapter that can turn one outlet into four.
+One idea we really like comes from Girlawhirl.com, a lifestyle Web magazine catering to the woman on the go, who suggested packing an adapter that can turn one outlet into four.
 It may look like all charge options are taken, but if you come prepared and ask politely if other travelers would be willing to share ... problem solved.

 One last note: If you're traveling to an international airport, don't forget to consider plug style and voltages.
 For more information, see Electricity Overseas.